dart-lang/language/accepted/future-releases/language-versioning/language-versioning.md

 Any tool which understands Pub package layouts should treat a file in the same pub package as having the same default language level as the actual package files from the `lib/` directory.

 A tool which does not understand Pub packages must get the default level to use from somewhere.
 We extend the `.packages` file with an extra entry which specifies the package of non-`package:` files.
-The entry has the form `*=quiver`, which means that such files are considered part of the `quiver` package for any purpose where that matters, including choosing the default language level.
+The entry has the form `*:quiver`, which means that such files are considered part of the `quiver` package for any purpose where that matters, including choosing the default language level.
 It is intended as the name of the "current Pub package".

 With no default package in the `.packages` file, non-`package:` libraries default to the newest language version supported by the current SDK.